-The LMNA gene produces lamin A and lamin C protein.
-Mutations in this gene can present as one four types of LMNA related disorders:
+The LMNA gene provide instructions for the production of the lamin A and lamin C proteins.
+Mutations in this gene can cause one four types of LMNA-related disorders:

 LMNA-Related Congenital Muscular Dystrophy (LMNA-CMD)

 Characteristics by Phenotype